 We take sleep for granted, and most of us have probably never asked ourselves – what actually is sleep?
 The definition of ‘sleep’ is that it’s a naturally recurring state of mind that’s characterized by altered consciousness, the inhibition of almost all voluntary muscles, generally inhibited sensory activity, and a marked reduction in our interactions with our surroundings.

-REM, or Rapid Eye Movement is just one of the five stages of sleep that people experience.
-REM is characterized by quick and random eye movements, which includes paralysis of the muscles.
+REM Sleep, or Rapid Eye Movement Sleep is just one of the five stages of sleep that people experience.
+REM is characterized by quick and random eye movements, which includes paralysis of the muscles during sleep.
 When we’re asleep, most animals’ systems move to an anabolic state in order to build up the immune, muscular, skeletal and nervous systems.

 In non-human animals, sleep is observed in mammals, reptiles, birds, fish, amphibians, and in some form even in insects and nematodes.